V-Sekai-fire/aria-character-core/decisions/R25W1900000-aria-neon-traverse-standalone-app.md

 ## Stress Testing Strategy

 The stress testing strategy will focus on validating the system's ability to handle massive multiplayer scenarios.
 Concurrent load testing will simulate 1000+ simultaneous players performing various actions simultaneously.
-This includes high-frequency position updates as players move between blocks, concurrent P2P transactions during peak trading periods, and zone transfers that occur when players cross boundaries under heavy load.
+This includes high-frequency position updates as players move between blocks, concurrent authoritative transactions during peak trading periods, and zone transfers that occur when players cross boundaries under heavy load.

 Performance metrics will be closely monitored throughout development and testing.
 The system must maintain response times under 100ms for position updates to ensure smooth gameplay.
 Throughput requirements include supporting 1000+ trades per second during peak activity.
 Memory usage will be optimized for efficient state management, and CPU utilization will be monitored to ensure planning algorithms remain performant under load.